syncfusion-content/xamarin-docs/Xamarin/Introduction/Control-Dependencies.md

 <dl>
 <dt>NuGet</dt>
 <dd>Syncfusion.Xamarin.SfSignaturePad</dd>
-<dd>In addition, you need to install the 1.68.0 version of [SkiaSharp.Views.Forms](https://www.nuget.org/packages/SkiaSharp.Views.Forms/1.68.0) nuget in all projects</dd>
+<dd>In addition, you need to install the 1.68.0 version of [Nuget](https://www.nuget.org/packages/SkiaSharp.Views.Forms/1.68.0) in all projects</dd>
 </dl>

 **Assemblies**